 Rooms: There are 4 safari cottages, one of which is designed for disabled access.
 They are built in the local traditional style, using mud and thatch.
 Each has a private veranda looking out towards the river.
 The en-suite bathrooms are spacious, with a shower and twin hand basins and lead out to an al fresco bath.
 Each cottage has its own machan or covered day bed, ideal for relaxing between game drives.

 Facilities: Meals are served in the elegant dining hall, on the deck, in the garden, around the camp fire or by the river.
 There is a comfortable lounge and deck with a selection of reference books.
-The lodge has a coffee bar.
-There is a safari shop.
+The lodge has a coffee bar and a safari shop.
 The guest cottages are linked to the main lodge by a series of pathways and bridges, lit by hurricane lamps at night.

 Dining: Meals are taken at individual tables in a variety of locations.